bmwcarit/MoCOCrW/doc/examples/example_mac.md

 # Message Authentication Code Interface

 All the MAC classes (currently only one) implement the methods listed below.
-Algorithm specific parameters are specified via the constructor.
+Algorithm-specific parameters are specified via the constructor.

 ```cpp
 class MessageAuthenticationCode {